opsabarsec/opsabarsec.github.io-divelog/README.md

 - **Photo upload** — attach dive photos as digital proof, viewable full-screen on mobile
 - **Accessible anywhere** — phone, tablet, or desktop, online or shared with your instructor

 The app is **free and open source** (MIT licence).
 No subscription, no vendor lock-in — host it yourself or fork it.
 You will just need to create a convex account, get free API keys for geolocation at https://www.geoapify.com/ and fishal.ai and the folders/files structure is made to be easily deployed for free on https://www.vercel.ai .
+All env variables to be added are documented in the file env_example.txt

 ---